jonahbarrett/roodbot/README.md

 ## Installation
 There is a Requirements.txt file in the root folder, simply run

 ```
 pip install -r requirements.txt
-or
-pip3 install -r requirements.txt
 ```
 you need to manually run this part
 ```
-'python -m spacy download en'
+python -m spacy download en
 ```
+- You can install tensorflow from pip, however the new versions beyond 1.15 has code breaking errors between keras and tensorflow.
+Beware of which versions you install.
-- You might need to install tensorflow manually and 2.0 should work but may have errors, especially an avx2 systems.
+- You might need to install [tensorflow from here](https://github.com/fo40225/tensorflow-windows-wheel).
+Provided by **fo40225**.

 ## Setup & Training
 Navigate to the CONFIG folder: